 It is also one type of shallow foundation.
 An inverted arch is built between two pillars.

 The lateral pier should be designed to withstand the pressure externally due to arch action.
 The inverted arch reduces the depth of the base.
 So this foundation is economical in soft soil.

 This method is less used in the foundations of buildings.
 But more suitable for bridges, tanks, drainage line supports etc.

-Inverted arch footing is more suitable for Soft soil.
+The inverted arch footing is more suitable for soft soil.

 3. Mat foundation:

 This also one type of shallow foundation.
 This types of shallow foundation, filling RCC slab over the entire construction area or some part of it.
 Many columns, walls are supported on this slab.

 Mat foundation is more suitable for black cotton soil.